News for Members

 RANGE POLICY DURING RENTALS

 We have recently updated our range policy dealing with club rentals.
-The 5PM cease fire rule will only apply to the Trap, 100 yard, and 70 yard ranges; all other ranges will remain open until dusk as normal.
+The 5PM cease fire rule will only apply to the Trap, 100 yard, and 50 meter ranges; all other ranges will remain open until dusk as normal.
 This will provide an extra 3-4 hours of shooting on days that the clubhouse is rented.
 Club house rentals only apply to the club house, the immediate grounds and parking lots.
 Club house renters are not allowed in the woods.

 New member orientation